 Scope of EN Pulse Magnetic Field Immunity Compliance Testing

 Equipment subjected to an array of magnetic fields.
 These may influence the reliable operation of equipment and systems.
 The following EN standard test procedures demonstrate the immunity of equipment when subjected to impulse magnetic fields.
 However, this is only related to a specific location and installation conditions.

 Pulsed magnetic fields are generated by lightning strikes on buildings.
 Pulses are also generated on other metal structures including aerial masts, earth conductors, and initial faults transients in various electrical systems.

-The test is mainly applicable to electronic equipment to be installed in electrical plants.
-As well as, telecontrol centers.
-It is not relevant to distribution network equipment.
+The test is mainly applicable to electronic equipment to be installed in electrical plants as well as telecontrol centers.
+However, the test is not relevant to distribution network equipment.
 Other applications may be considered by product committees.

 The following terms are used in this electromagnetic compatibility, EMC, standard.
 These definitions may apply to the restricted field of magnetic disturbances:

 Induction coil – Conductor loop of defined shape and dimensions, in which flows a current, generating a magnetic field of defined constancy in its plane and the enclosed volume.

 Induction coil factor – Ratio between the magnetic field strength and the corresponding current value.
 The magnetic field is measured at the center of the coil plane, without the EUT.